 Testing Frequency by Status (updated 5/17/21)

 - Graduate dependents over the age of 18 who live in congregate housing* are required to provide samples twice weekly.

-- UHS Medical Staff and Department of Public Safety Patrol Staff provide samples twice weekly.
+- UHS Medical Staff, Department of Public Safety Patrol Staff, and Campus Dining staff who have not been fully vaccinated are required to provide samples twice weekly.

 *Congregate housing locations includes the following locations: New Graduate College, Old Graduate College and any of the annexes (11, 15, 16 and 24 Dickinson Street, 35 and 45 University Place, 31 Edwards Place, and any residential college).